brandonZhang17/INFO6205_110/README.md

 ## Introduction

-In computer science and operations research, a genetic al- gorithm (GA) is a metaheuristic inspired by the process of natural selection that belongs to the larger class of evolu- tionary algorithms (EA).
+In computer science and operations research, a genetic algorithm (GA) is a me-taheuristic inspired by the process of natural selection that belongs to the larger class of evolutionary algorithms (EA).
 Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on bio-inspired operators such as mutation, crossover and selection.
-The goal of the project is to look into a Paramecium(graphic) Genetic prob- lem analogy and find the best solution to the problem.
+The goal of the project is to find the best solution to the Genetic problem.

 ## Background

-In this case, we are aiming at applying Genetic algorithm to find the best genotype.
-We should select the best non-mu- tation genotype from the original population at first.
-Then use the most “longevity” individual in the original popula- tion as the starting pattern of the evolution with gene muta- tion.
-Do the evolution process in the same nature environ- ment (i.e the same evolution method and termination algo- rithm) can find the best genotype and do the same process recursively.
+In this project, we need to apply Genetic algorithm to find the best pattern.
+In the processing of constructing “Evolution” model, we build the starting pattern and offspring, genotypes, expressions, and environment in the genetic algorithm.
+Then, we design the fitness calculation algorithm, the selection algorithm, the and the mutation algorithm Finally, we can get the best pattern.

 ## API